 One other bit of news I enjoyed this week was Chilean insurtech Jooycar expanding into California.
 It’s already operating in Peru and Mexico and great to see it stepping into such a huge market.

-In the next month or so we’ll be publishing the Future 50 Americas so keep an eye out for more South American innovation.
+In the next month or so we’ll be publishing the Future 50 Americas so keep an eye out for more South American insurance innovation.
 There’s so much going on down there at the moment.

 Life & Pensions